 1. Can I make a Caprese salad ahead of time?

-It's best enjoyed immediately after assembling to prevent the tomatoes from releasing too much liquid and the mozzarella from becoming soggy.
-You can prep the ingredients ahead, though!
+It's best to assemble a Caprese salad just before serving to prevent the tomatoes from releasing too much liquid and making the salad soggy.
+However, you can chop the ingredients ahead of time and store them separately in the refrigerator.

 2. What kind of mozzarella is best for a Caprese salad?